 - a bag of salt, sand, or kitty litter

 - a flashlight with extra batteries

 - a warning device like emergency lights or flares

 Driving in Canada’s harsh winter conditions can be dangerous, especially your first time.
 If you do not feel comfortable in such conditions, it is best to stay at home.
 That said, any Canuck will tell you that winter driving is not only possible but also simply a part of Canadian life.
 Just be prepared.
 Drive slower than usual.
 Factor in the extra time that you need to remove the snow and ice from your car and to warm it up.
 Drive with low-beams only.

 In addition to the winter weather, which may make roads unsafe for everyone driving in Canada, in rural areas you should pay attention to deer, elk, and moose, which tend to cross roads at random, especially in winter and at night.
 Since 1979 more Canadians have died from car accidents than were killed in World War II.
 Fortunately, the number of fatal car accidents has been declining.
-In 1979, there were 5,933 fatalities caused by car accidents and in 2009 there were 2,406.
+In 1979, there were 5,933 fatalities caused by car accidents and in 2013 there were less than two thousand.
 Nonetheless, it’s important to always be alert.

 Got something to add?

 We do our best to keep this article up to date.
 However, if you spot any inaccurate info, don’t hesitate to contact us.